• Skip to primary navigation

 The class schedule offers a great variety of hands-on baking experiences for the home baker as well as the professional chef.
 There are classes for everyone and they do fill up quickly.
 Some of the classes are taught by celebrity chefs like the famous Gale Gand.
 I did get a glimpse of her teaching a class on cinnamon rolls as the kitchens are easily observed through large glass windows.
 This state of the art facility also includes a large retail bakery, a café and a most beautiful store.
 The store is a baker’s paradise.

-King Arthur Flour store display
+King Arthur Flour store display.

-King Arthur Flour brands
+King Arthur Flour variety display.

 Back to baking, I especially loved the class on flat breads because I learned a few new scientific things.
 First, I never baked with a mix of yeast and baking powder before.
 This extra leavening creates so much carbon dioxide that it actually causes the bread to deflate and bake to the perfect flatness.
 Brushed with egg white and sprinkled with a little nigella and sesame seed this bread is perfect for scooping up hummus.